jela3105/nvim-configs/README.md

 # vim-configs
-My confings to use vim as text editor
+My confings to use nvim as text editor